owncloud/ocis/docs/architecture/efficient-stat-polling.md

 But having to list n storages might become a bottleneck anyway, so we are going to have the gateway calculate a virtual root ETag for all entry points a user has access to and cache that.

 ## Server Side Stat Polling
 Every client polls the virtual root ETag (every 30 sec).
-The gateway will cache the virutal root ETag of every storage for 30 sec as well.
+The gateway will cache the virtual root ETag of every storage for 30 sec as well.
 That way every storage provider is only stated once every 30 sec (can be throttled dynamically to adapt to storage io load).

 {{<mermaid class="text-center">}}